CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/config.md

 Cortex configuration properties can be specified in the [Spark Configurations](https://spark.apache.org/docs/latest/index.html).

-Configuration options will be specific to your use case and may depend on:
+Configuration options are specific to your use case and may depend on:
-- how/where you intend to run your application
+- How/where you intend to run your application?
-- what resources are available in the target environment
+- What resources are available in the target environment?
-- what you're use case is doing
+- What your use case is?

 <-- TODO: General Spark configuration guidance (Spark UI, Debugging, metrics, fs performance)
 ## Spark Configuration Guidance